briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 > Bootstrapped 95% confidence interval low: 14.2447813408 , high: 18.2276982261

-Generally, bootstrapped 95% confidence intervals provide more accurate confidence intervals than 95% confidence intervals estimated from the S.E.M.
+Generally, bootstrapped 95% confidence intervals provide more accurate confidence intervals than 95% confidence intervals estimated from the SEM

 ## Python's pandas Module

 The pandas module provides powerful, efficient, R-like DataFrame objects capable of calculating statistics en masse on the entire DataFrame.
 DataFrames are very useful for when you need to compute statistics over multiple replicate runs.

 For the purposes of this tutorial, `experimentList` and `experimentDF` shall be assigned by the following Python code:

 	import pandas
 	import numpy as np